Ron Lewis

 My research interests are in quantitative genetics and genomics with two main themes: (i) defining pragmatic strategies to improve the reliability of genetic evaluation, and thereby enhancing selection response, in livestock species; and, (ii) understanding how animals, changed through artificial selection, are influenced by and interact with their environment.
 This work involves a mix of theory, simulation, and field studies, with species emphases in sheep, beef, and poultry, with close collaborations in North America, Great Britain, and Australia.

-Research projects that I currently have underway are: (i) predicting intake and diet selection in grazing cattle to improve the efficiency of cow-calf systems; (ii) developing an integrated genomic selection, management and herd health program to assist in the prevention and control of gastrointestinal nematode infection in sheep; (iii) establishing strategies to incorporate crossbred data into genetic evaluation of sheep; and, (iv) assessing the population dynamics, and long-term direct and correlated selection response, in broiler chickens selected for high and low body weight.
+Research projects that I currently have underway are: (i) predicting intake and diet selection in grazing cattle to improve the efficiency of cow-calf systems; (ii) improving robustness and climatic resilience in U.S. sheep populations through genomics; (iii) establishing strategies to incorporate crossbred data into genetic evaluation of sheep; and, (iv) assessing the population dynamics, and long-term direct and correlated selection response, in broiler chickens selected for high and low body weight.

 TEACHING

-The focus of my graduate teaching is as the program director and instructor of four courses in a national graduate-level distance-delivered program in animal quantitative genetics and genomics (https://www.gpidea.org/program/quantitative-genetics-and-genomics).
-My undergraduate teaching includes an introductory course in animal breeding and genetics.
-I also have developed, and continue to support, an online simulation game (CyberSheep) that provides experiential learning in undergraduate and graduate instruction in animal genetics.
+A focus of my graduate teaching was to establish a national graduate-level distance-delivered program in animal quantitative genetics and genomics (https://www.gpidea.org/program/quantitative-genetics-and-genomics).
+My current undergraduate and graduate teaching is an advanced course in animal breeding and genetics.
+I also developed and supported an online simulation game (CyberSheep) that provided experiential learning in undergraduate and graduate instruction in animal genetics.

 PUBLICATIONS